E-xyza/json_ptr/README.md

-# JsonPointer
+# JsonPtr

 Toolkit for JSONPointer.
-Note that the module name is `JsonPointer` but the app name is `:json_ptr`.
+Note that the module name is `JsonPtr` but the app name is `:json_ptr`.

 ## Installation